Call For A Free Consultation:

 Raising Defences Against Mandatory Alcohol Screening

 Criminal defence DUI lawyers generally recommend that drivers should always submit to the mandatory alcohol screening.
-Mounting a defence against screening refusal DUI charges is challenging unless there are obvious police procedural mistakes or the driver has relevant medical issues.
-Reasonable medical excuses for refusing roadside screening include respiratory problems, recent oral surgery, or mental impairment.
+Mounting a defence against screening refusal DUI charges is challenging unless there are obvious police procedural mistakes or the driver has a reasonable excuse, such as relevant medical issues.
+Reasonable medical excuses raised for refusing roadside screening have included respiratory problems or recent oral surgery; whether any particular condition amounts to a reasonable excuse is fact-specific.

 For Expert DUI Defence in the GTA, Contact TorontoDUI

 If you're charged with DUI in the Greater Toronto Area, you should always secure the services of an experienced criminal defence DUI lawyer.
 A DUI conviction carries harsh penalties and a life-changing criminal record.
 A competent defence lawyer can help you navigate the legal arena and help strategize the most effective defence.
-With a stellar 15-plus-year record of securing favourable outcomes for thousands of Toronto-area clients arrested for DUI, contact TorontoDUI for a free consultation.
+With a long record of defending thousands of Toronto-area clients arrested for DUI, contact TorontoDUI for a free consultation.